-A few months after, the messaging app rolled out its beta of Business API advertising it as WhatsApp solution for large enterprises.
-While the API offered the necessary tools to automate, sort and quickly respond to messages, only to carefully selected large enterprises were chosen to test this beta solution which also wasn’t that cheap.
+A few months after, the messaging app rolled out its beta of WhatsApp Business API advertising it as a WhatsApp solution for large enterprises.
+While the API offered the necessary business tools to automate, sort, and quickly respond to messages, only carefully selected large enterprises were chosen to test this beta solution which also wasn't that cheap.

 However, that was in 2018 which is long gone.

-In 2020, WhatsApp API is much more accessible.
-Still, many small and medium businesses stay faithful, for better or for worse, to managing all conversations with customers via WhatsApp Business web.
+In 2022, WhatsApp Business API is much more accessible.
+Still, many small and medium businesses stay faithful, for better or for worse, to managing all conversations with customers via the WhatsApp web for Business app.
 Others that are thinking about entering the business messaging game are in doubt about which solution is the right fit.

 This article presents:

-- The workings of WhatsApp Business App on mobile & web
+- The workings of the WhatsApp Business App on mobile & web;

-- 3 signs your business needs have outgrown the WhatsApp Busines App (Or it’s not the best fit)
+- 3 signs your business needs have outgrown the WhatsApp Business App (Or it's not the best fit);

-- The benefits to be gained from WhatsApp Business API solution
+- The benefits to be gained from the WhatsApp Business API solution;

 Still, WhatsApp Business is a free-to-download app available in the Google Play store as well as in Apple's App Store which made it a number one WhatsApp solution for many companies.

-The key benefits of WhatsApp web for business include:
+The popular features and benefits of the WhatsApp Business App include:

-- An app that supports WhatsApp web allowing you to manage conversations on a desktop instead of mobile.
+- WhatsApp business web feature allows you to manage conversations on a desktop instead of mobile;

-- Free unlimited messages (as long as you have a contact number, you can send a message).
+- Free unlimited volume of messages (as long as you have a contact number, you can send a message);

-- Broadcasts which allow you to send the same message (without any content restriction) to a group of people equal or under 256 at a time.
+- WhatsApp broadcast which allows you to send the same message (without any content restriction) to a group of people equal to or under 256 at a time.